Contraceptive Use in the United States

 WHO NEEDS CONTRACEPTIVES?

 • There are 62 million U.S. women in their childbearing years (15–44).
-Those who are sexually active and do not want to become pregnant, but could become pregnant if they and their partners fail to use a contraceptive method, are at risk of unintended pregnancy.[1,2]
+About 43 million of them (70%) are at risk of unintended pregnancy—that is, they are sexually active and do not want to become pregnant, but could become pregnant if they and their partners fail to use a contraceptive method correctly and consistently.

 • Couples who do not use any method of contraception have an approximately 85% chance of experiencing a pregnancy over the course of a year.